thatsuman/icpmmm2024/src/pages/papers.md

 ## Call for Abstracts

-- Authors are requested to submit abstracts latest by 23rd December, 2023.
+- Authors are requested to submit abstracts latest by 15th January 2024.
 The abstract, not exceeding 500 words with maximum five keywords and prepared as per the guidelines, should be submitted through Email at [icpmmm2024@gmail.com](mailto:icpmmm2024@gmail.com) and CC to [basudrprojjal@gmail.com](mailto:basudrprojjal@gmail.com) <p>
   The abstract should be prepared using